-- The only material permitted for corner lot fencing is Butt Jointed natural timber fencing. - Fences can be articulated to provide visual relief and opportunities for landscape plantings between fence and public road reserve areas.
+- The only fence permitted for corner lot fencing is Hardwood timber fencing. - Fences can be articulated to provide visual relief and opportunities for landscape plantings between fence and public road reserve areas.

 Secondary Road Fencing - Figure 8.3.1 (Ballina D.C.P. only)